 What are the Harms of Midwater Trawling?

-Midwater trawling is a technique designed to fish pelagic (midwater) species such as squid and shrimp, and schooling fish like sardines, hake, and herring.
-Boats herd and enclose these target species by towing large nets through the water column, above the seafloor.
-This technique, the industry argues, is less destructive than dragging nets on the […]
+Midwater trawling is a technique designed to fish pelagic (midwater) species such as squid and shrimp, and schooling fish like sardines and hake.
+Boats herd and enclose these target species by towing large nets through the water column above the seafloor.
+The industry argues this technique is less destructive than dragging nets on the ocean […]

 BC’s Orca